 The fun never stops in Panama City Beach with the abundance of activities to enjoy for visitors of all ages!
-Whether you are taking a day to yourselves without the kiddos or joining you best friends for a weekend in the sun, these activities are sure to keep the adult visitor busy (and the kid in them too!):
+Whether you are taking a day to yourselves without the kiddos or joining your best friends for a weekend in the sun, these activities are sure to keep the adult visitor busy (and the kid in them too!):

 Camp Helen State Park is home to 180 acres of land surrounded by the Gulf and Lake Powell.
 This allows for kayaking, swimming and casting your line to catch freshwater or saltwater fish.
-Many visitors to this park come to hike and to see the old cottages that were constructed here in the 1940s or the log cabin lodge that dates to 1931.
+Many visitors to this park come to hike and see the old cottages constructed here in the 1940s or the log cabin lodge that dates to 1931.
 Birdwatching is highly popular among visitors to the park; hawks, osprey and even bald eagles are frequently seen along one of the park’s two hiking trails.
 A half-mile trail leads to a secluded beach, home of the so-called “hidden pier.”

 Those that just want a beach day are invited to flock to Rick Seltzer Park.
 Encompassing 4.75 acres of coastline, this park is free to enter and allows easy access to the beach.
 This locally renowned spot features natural dunes, which means that although the amenities of the city are just around the corner, park guests experience the feeling of a secluded beach, undisturbed by civilization.